Sakkarakatti: Production

-The producer Kalaipuli S. Dhanu began launched the film, Sakkarakatti, at AVM Studios on 29 April 2006 with A. R. Rahman, Vijay and K. Balachandar all attending.
+The producer Kalaipuli S. Dhanu began launching the film, Sakkarakatti, at AVM Studios on 29 April 2007 with A. R. Rahman, Vijay and K. Balachandar all attending.
 The film featured Dhanu's son, Kalaprabhu, in his debut as director whilst Shanthnoo Bhagyaraj, son of noted actor K. Bhagyaraj, was selected to portray the lead role.
 The film was initially described as a "candy floss love story with a city subject" and was set to feature Ishita Sharma and Sivi in other lead roles, although Sivi was later replaced by Vedhika.
 During the making of Sakkarakatti, cinematographer Andrew left the project as his dates clashed with a prior commitment with a Hindi film and was duly replaced by cinematographer Raja.

 A song with graphics arranged by Soundarya Rajinikanth's Ocher Studios was shot in May 2008 at a cost of 35 lakh rupees, with the producer then exclaiming that "the song will be the talk of the town" when released.
 The song "Taxi Taxi" was reshot following the enormous response from the audience after the audio release.